brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 - **Configuration-driven**: The recipients of alerts and reports are managed via the `sentinelf_settings` table, allowing for easy updates without modifying the script's code.

-## Future Development (TODOs)

-The script's source code includes comments for future enhancements:

-1.  **Web-based Management Interface**: A management area (suggested to be in `wiser.Py`) to provide a user-friendly way to manage event types (e.g., toggling the `report` flag) and email recipients.

 ## Licenses

 **Author**: Bruno Tavares